Namibian Defence Force: Organization and structure

-The Chief Of Defence Force is the highest-ranking officer and exercises overall executive command of the force.
-Service chiefs are two-star general officers, air officers and flag officers in command of their respective arms of service.
-NDF directorates are led by one-star general officers, air officers and flag officers.
-The exception, however, is the Joint Operations Directorate, whose head is a major general.
-The Joint Operations Directorate is responsible for force deployment in the Military.
+The Chief Of Defence Force is the highest-ranking officer and exercises overall executive command of the force.Service chiefs are two-star general officers, air officers and flag officers in command of their respective arms of service.
+The Departments are also led by Major General's such as the Joint Operations Department.
+The rest of the general stuff is organised into eight Directorates led by one-star grade general officers, air officers and flag officers.